paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-001-definitions.md

 Authority vested by this title in “military departments”, “the Secretary concerned”, or “the Secretary of Defense” to be exercised, with respect to commissioned officers of Public Health Service, by Secretary of Health and Human Services or his designee, see [section 213a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section213a&num=0&edition=prelim), The Public Health and Welfare.

 #### Coordination of Certain Sections of an Act With Other Provisions of That Act
 Pub.
+L. 116–283, div.
+A, title X, § 1081(g), Jan.
+1, 2021, 134 Stat.
+3875, provided that: “For purposes of applying amendments made by provisions of this Act other than this section [see Tables for classification], the amendments made by this section shall be treated as having been enacted immediately before any such amendments by other provisions of this Act.”

+Similar provisions were contained in the following prior acts:

+Pub.
+L. 116–92, div.
+A, title XVII, § 1731(f), Dec.
+20, 2019, 133 Stat.
+1816.

+Pub.
 L. 115–232, div.
 A, title X, § 1081(g), Aug.
 13, 2018, 132 Stat.
-1987, provided that: “For purposes of applying amendments made by provisions of this Act other than this section [see Tables for classification], the amendments made by this section shall be treated as having been enacted immediately before any such amendments by other provisions of this Act.”

-Similar provisions were contained in the following prior acts:
+1987.

 Pub.
 L. 115–91, div.
 A, title X, § 1081(j), Dec.
 12, 2017, 131 Stat.
 1601.